Yurvaj/DYING_GUESS/README.md

 _______________________
 -- UPCOMING FEATURE --

-1) NEW SPELLS AND NEW GAME MODESS ?
+1) NEW SPELLS AND NEW GAME MODES WILL BE ADDED.

 _______________________
 -- COLLABORATION --